Our Mission is Safety

 People who take opioid painkillers for too long and in doses too large are more at risk of addiction and more likely to die of drug poisoning.
 The numbers are staggering.
-In a 2014 National Survey on Drug Use and Health report, the Substance Abuse and Medical Health Services Administration says there are
+A survey by the Substance Abuse and Medical Health Services Administration says there are

-4.3 million current nonmedical users of painkillers.
+4.3 million nonmedical users of painkillers.
 Nearly 2 million people have painkiller substance use disorders.

 National Safety Council is here to provide answers for families, resources for employers and prescribers, and information to help keep you safe at home and in your community: